torallify/recipe-nutrition-rating-analysis/README.md

 |-------------------|---------------------------------------------------|
 | **`tags_str`**    | List of tags (like "healthy", "lunch", etc.) |

-No ordinal feature were select.
+No ordinal features were selected.

 The quantitative features were preprocessed with scikit's StandardScaler, while the catagorical features are encoded with OneHotEncoder, to represent the tags as binary features.